 \subsection{Time differences inside the reservoir}

-\plot*[tb!]{results_scl1}{width=.95\textwidth} { Results showing the estimated time difference in the reservoir from primary 2 (A), multiple 1 (B) and multiple 2 (C), no scaling factor has been applied to enhance the multiples.
+\plot*[tb!]{results_scl1}{width=.95\textwidth} {Results showing the estimated time difference in the reservoir from primary 2 (A), multiple 1 (B) and multiple 2 (C), no scaling factor has been applied to enhance the multiples.
 First, the time-lag with primary 1 is computed for the baseline and monitor study.
 These time-lags are then cross-correlated to find the time differences.
 In each plot the blue line shows the result derived from the full reflection response ($R_{abc}$), the orange and green lines are the time difference derived from $R_{bc}$ and $R_b$, respectively.
 The red line shows the cross-correlations of the ideal data, where $R_b$ is computed using finite differences.
 The light blue show the change in time for 1D zero-offset traces (i.e. two times the reservoir thickness times the difference in the slowness).}

-From the isolated response the traveltime changes can be estimated.
-First, the data are subsampled from $4ms$ to $1ms$ to achieve a better time resolution.
-Second, the primary enclosed in the red window is selected from the data, similarly either the second primary, first multiple or second multiple is also extracted using their respective window (as shown in \autoref{fig:Windows}).
-For both the baseline and monitor studies, these responses are then correlated to effectively remove the time differences developed in the overburden.
-Finally, the baseline and monitor correlations are mutually correlated to find the time differences in the target zone.
+From the isolated response, the traveltime changes can be estimated.
+First, the data are interpolated from $4ms$ to $1ms$ to achieve a better time resolution.
+Second, the primary enclosed in the red window is selected from the data.
+Similarly, either the second primary, first multiple or second multiple is also extracted using its respective window (as shown in \autoref{fig:Windows}).
+For both the baseline and monitor studies, these responses are then correlated to effectively remove the time differences developed in the overburden, i.e. this correlation retrieves the time-lag between P1 and P2, M1 or M2, thus removing the shared path in the overburden.
+Finally, the baseline and monitor time-lag correlations are mutually correlated to find the time differences in the target zone.